20 Car Sales Phone Scripts: Internet, BDC, Cold Call & Voicemail

 Master 4 and you cover 80% of phone situations: internet lead callback, voicemail, inbound price inquiry, and be-back call.
 Those four handle the vast majority of phone interactions.
 Once those are solid, add follow-up sequence scripts, appointment confirmation, and service-to-sales handoff.
 The full 20-script collection covers every stage, but the first four are where the money is.

-20 weeks of morning meetings, ready to print
+20 weeks of free morning meetings, ready to print

 7-minute team drills that cover the same objections: